-Furthermore, we are looking to migrate any research data currently stored on Box into SharePoint, with a view to ending our Box subscription in 2020.
+Furthermore, we are looking to migrate any research data currently stored on Box into SharePoint, with a view to ending our Box subscription.

 The University provides researchers with access to SharePoint in order to safely and securely store their current research data.
 SharePoint is part of Office 365 so all staff have access to SharePoint via the University portal > Office 365 > SharePoint.